OpenShiftDemos/containerizing-apps-2021/workshop/content/exercise3.md

     sudo podman ps
     curl -L http://localhost:8080 #note we indicated the port to use in the run command above
     ```
+    You will see an error about not being able to establish a database connection.
+This lets you know that Apache and PHP are working.
+However, you don't have MariaDB running yet, so now it's time to do that.

 1. Bring up the database (mariadb) for the wordpress instance.